Cooperation for Scalable Supervision of Autonomy in Mixed Traffic

 By applying reachability analysis to the problem of AV merging, a number of bounds can be derived for the settings in which we are interested.
 To analytically quantify the risk and scalability of supervision, we take a queuing theoretic approach in this section to analyze long-term steady-state conditions.

 This analysis begins with a description of an upper bound on the supervision requirements for the scenario in which a group of remote supervisors manage merges for an arbitrarily large number of on-ramps, as well as a closed-form expression for calculating the probability that AVs need supervision but cannot receive it.
-This is of particular interest because it allows for the characterization of the risk associated for a system with a fixed number of supervisors.
+This is of particular interest because it allows for the characterization of the risk associated with a system with a fixed number of supervisors.
 Conversely, it allows one to calculate the number of supervisors necessary to achieve a desired level of supervision safety.
-After the provision of the upper bound and analysis of the UCAV and NCAV settings, an analysis of the `typical case' is provided, wherein the expected supervision scaling gains via cooperative, supervision-aware AVs is described.
+After the provision of the upper bound and analysis of the UCAV and NCAV settings, an analysis of the `typical case' is provided, wherein the expected supervision scaling gains via (supervision-aware) CCAVs are described.

 Let $C$ be a \textit{potential} conflict event.
 Here this refers to the joint event that a merge point falls within the reachable zone of at least one vehicle in the ring (event $C_{\text{in}}$) and that the same merge point falls within the reachable zone of a vehicle outside the ring that is attempting to merge in (event $C_{\text{out}}$). $C_{\text{in}}$ and $C_{\text{out}}$ thus correspond to the subquestions outlined in~\Cref{subsec:formalizing}.
 In different settings one may consider alternative dangerous situations and methods other than reachability analysis to indicate them.